Vynewine/vyne-web/README.md

 * Start 'psql'
 * Create user and database for vyne:
 ```
-CREATE USER vynz WITH PASSWORD 'Valpolicella';
+CREATE USER vyne WITH PASSWORD 'Valpolicella';
-ALTER USER vynz CREATEDB;
+ALTER USER vyne CREATEDB;
+CREATE DATABASE vyne_development WITH OWNER = vyne;
 ```

 ### Step 4:
-* Browse to vynz dir using the console and start it up:
+* Browse to vyne dir using the console and start it up:
 ```
 bundle install
 rake db:drop && rake db:create (drop if already existent)